-- Students who wish to rent an apartment off-campus can contact the University Co-op for assistance.
-For more information, visit the website at https://www.okayama-u.ac.jp/eng/current_students/Housing.html. - Private apartments near campus typically range from ¥30,000 to ¥60,000 per month.
+- Students who wish to rent an apartment off-campus, should find a private apartment by themselves.
+If you would like to find an apartment before coming to Japan, the real estate agencies recommended by the university can help you.
+Please contact them directly if you wish.
+For more information, visit the website at https://intl.okayama-u.ac.jp/en/support/admissions/housing/apartment/ - Private apartments near campus typically range from ¥30,000 to ¥60,000 per month.
 Security deposits and non-returnable fees totaling up to 4 months' rent are common.

-Estimated living costs for 2023 (subject to change)
+Estimated living costs for 2024 (subject to change)

 Monthly costs Annual costs

 books and supplies ¥50,000~

 rent (International Student Shared House) ¥23,000

 utilities ¥10,000

 food ¥30,000

 health insurance ¥ 2,000

-personal Wi-Fi / phone ¥10,000
+personal Wi-Fi/phone ¥10,000

 miscellaneous expenses ¥10,000

 TOTAL ¥85,000 ¥50,000~